Compare over 65s travel insurance

 What activities you plan to do

-You may not be planning to go bungee-jumping, but even sports such as a golfing holiday may require extra or specialist cover.
+You may not be planning to go bungee-jumping, but even a golfing holiday may require extra or specialist cover.

 Also bear in mind that cruise holidays tend to have specific risks and will usually require specialist cruise travel insurance.